 For software developers and providers of services like IDX sites, web portals and Broker in-house systems RESO Standards means having to write programs to use only one language in order to work with many different systems.
 This means lower costs, more products, more competition among vendors, and faster implementations of new systems, all of which directly benefit people who work with real estate information as a living.

-For a more comprehensive overview please review the documents below.
+For a more comprehensive overview please review the web pages below.

 RESO Data Dictionary